Bridgeport Water Quality at a Glance

 Bridgeport’s tap water meets federal and state drinking water standards, but independent testing reveals significant concerns.
 While Aquarion Water Company sources water from eight protected reservoirs and well fields with comprehensive treatment, recent data shows multiple contaminants exceeding health-based guidelines.

 Environmental Working Group testing found 14 contaminants above health guidelines, including total trihalomethanes at 349 times safe levels and haloacetic acids at 968 times health guidelines.
-While legally compliant, residents may want to consider additional filtration for drinking and cooking water given these elevated contaminant levels.
+While legally compliant, residents — particularly pregnant women, infants, and those with compromised immune systems — may want to consider additional filtration for drinking and cooking water.
+Our water filter guide covers the best options for Bridgeport’s contamination profile.

-What about PFAS “forever chemicals” in the water?
+What about PFAS “forever chemicals” in Bridgeport’s water?

 PFAS have been detected in Bridgeport’s water supply.
-Testing shows PFOA at 1.66 ppt (18 times above health guidelines) and PFOS at 0.893 ppt (3 times above health guidelines).
-Aquarion has been voluntarily testing for PFAS since 2019.
+Testing shows PFOA at 1.66 ppt (approximately 18 times above EWG health guidelines) and PFOS at 0.893 ppt (approximately 3 times above health guidelines).
+Aquarion has been voluntarily monitoring for PFAS since 2019.

 Does Bridgeport have lead in its water system?